top of page

 Lots of babies struggle to fall asleep without being fed or rocked to sleep, which isn't always a problem when it's just the start of the night, but very often babies wake multiple times a night needing the same assistance to then get back to sleep.

-The Ferber method aims to help babies to fall asleep without needing assistance at the start of bedtime, so that when they wake during the night, they no longer need rocking or feeding back to sleep.
+The method aims to help babies to fall asleep without needing assistance at the start of the night, so that when they wake during the night, they no longer need rocking or feeding back to sleep.

 How to implement the Ferber method